3rfantaheri/eks-py/readme.md

 Provision a production-ready AWS EKS cluster with optional EFS, EBS, Ingress, and Prometheus using Pulumi (Python).

+**note:** The project is under development — known issues exist, and new features are on the roadmap.
+I’d love for you to give it a try and share your feedback!

 ## Features

 - Parameterized EKS cluster, node group, and VPC